 Spokane Pedestrian Accident Lawyer

-Pedestrians in Spokane face substantial risk of incurring serious damage if they are involved in a car accident.
+Pedestrians face substantial risk of incurring serious damage if they are involved in a car accident.
 Their complete lack of any kind of external protection means that they may suffer serious injuries even if the accident did not involve high speeds.
-Washington insurance laws require that drivers carry liability insurance, but the laws don’t require that everyone carry personal injury protection—the protection used when a pedestrian is involved in an accident.
-Because this is not required, individuals may have difficulty managing the costs of recovery if they are involved in an accident as a pedestrian.
-A Spokane pedestrian accident lawyer can help to make sure you receive any compensation you deserve.
+Washington insurance laws require that drivers carry liability insurance, but the laws don’t require that everyone carry personal injury protection—the protection used when a walker is involved in an accident.
+Because this is not required, individuals may have difficulty managing the costs of recovery if they are involved injured as a pedestrian.
+A pedestrian accident lawyer in Spokane can help to make sure you receive any compensation you deserve.

-Even pedestrians have some responsibilities on the road.
+Even walker have some responsibilities on the road.
 Their responsibilities are largely in place to protect them, but they can also protect drivers as well.
-Pedestrians who break the laws set by the Washington State Department of Transportation put themselves and others at risk.
+Those who break the laws set by the Washington State Department of Transportation put themselves and others at risk.
 This is because one event can cause a chain reaction that can lead to a full-scale catastrophe.
-At the same time, drivers also have a responsibility to give pedestrians a right-of-way or warning honk rather than hitting them.
-Pedestrian laws mostly dictate that pedestrians should cross where it is safe and not in a manner that would disrupt traffic.
+At the same time, drivers also have a responsibility to give walker a right-of-way or warning honk rather than hitting them.
+Pedestrian laws mostly dictate that they should cross where it is safe and not in a manner that would disrupt traffic.
 However, no matter how safe you are, you can’t do anything about negligent drivers or people on the road who aren’t paying attention.

 Spokane is a busy city like others of its size.
 People are always in a rush to get to work, get home, pick up their children, and go about their daily lives.
-When drivers are in a hurry or are not paying attention, they might not see a pedestrian on the road.
-Although the law makes the right of way clear for pedestrians as well as for drivers, a smart driver will always be on the lookout for pedestrians and yield the right of way as an ethical choice.
-In fact, drivers may be held liable even if pedestrians are not crossing at a crosswalk or intersection.
+When drivers are in a hurry or are not paying attention, they might not see a person on the road.
+Although the law makes the right-of-way clear for walkers as well as for drivers, a smart driver will always be on the lookout for walkers and yield the right of way as an ethical choice.
+In fact, drivers may be held liable even if walkers are not crossing at a crosswalk or intersection.

-Our attorneys at Craig Swapp & Associates are experienced and ready to help you manage the details of your accident and make sure you and your family members receive the compensation you deserve.
+Craig Swapp & Associates is experienced and ready to help you manage the details of your case and make sure you and your family members receive the compensation you deserve.
 Pedestrian accidents can be serious and complicated cases that you don’t want to make the mistake of navigating alone.
 If you or a loved one has been in a pedestrian accident in the Spokane area, we can help.
 Contact our office online immediately or call (800) 404-9000 for a free consultation.